 The Parts Catcher option in Devices allows you to Extend and Retract the parts catcher.
-The door must be fully opened or fully closed.
+The door must be fully closed.

-- Use the cursor arrow keys to move from field to field. - Press [F2] to extend the parts catcher and press [F2] to retract the parts catcher.
+- Use the cursor arrow keys to move from field to field. - Press [F2] to extend the parts catcher and press [F2] to retract the parts catcher. - Press [F3] to partially extend the parts catcher to the part-off position. - To setup the dual action parts catcher refer to: See "Dual Action Parts Catcher -Setup" on page 141.